n0veride/pwk/Course Content/8-10 Web App Attacks/8 - Web App Attacks.md

 [https://owasp.org/www-project-top-ten/](https://owasp.org/www-project-top-ten/)

-Web-based apps usually expose a large attack surface because of a lack of mature application code, multiple dependencies, and insecure server configs
+Web-based apps usually expose a large attack surface due to multiple dependencies, insecure server configurations, a lack of mature application code, and business-specific application flaws

 We should always gather info on the web app:
 • What does the app do?